lennilobel/sql2022-workshop-hol/HOL/2. Temporal Tables/README.md

 - Tracking History
 - Point-in-Time Queries

-When you open a query window in SSMS to start working on the first lab, leave it open for the remaining labs in this section.
+When you open a query window in SSMS to start working on the first lab, leave it open to continue working through the remaining labs in this section.

 ___